Guide to Web Application Testing

 Depending on the app, developers might prefer specific approaches to the application structure like:

-- Single-Page app: This refers to a web app with a single document model within which all functionality is contained.
+- Single-Page app refers to a web app with a single document model within which all functionality is contained.
 It involves much functional logic being packaged and sent to the client’s computer with appropriate security and performance optimizations.
 Some famous examples are Gmail, Facebook, GitHub, etc.

 - Multiple Page app: Most commonly used structure, where the application is divided into multiple pages, accessible through various route URLs.
 Server-side app frameworks and template engines are used to build such applications, and they have an inherent security advantage over SPAs.